Visual Arts Overview

 The visual arts program at Woodlawn engages students in making, interpreting, and learning about art in a meaningful way.
 Students learn skills, concepts, and ways of interacting with art that fosters an understanding of their own lives and the lives of others.

-Throughout our K-12 art program we strive to cultivate an environmentally sustainable curriculum that utilizes reclaimed and recycled materials whenever possible, and addresses environmental issues.
+Throughout our K-12 art program, we strive to cultivate an environmentally sustainable curriculum that utilizes reclaimed and recycled materials whenever possible, and to make meaningful connections with artists and artwork that address environmental issues.